soxueren/atsd/api/sql/README.md

 WHERE t1.datetime >= '2017-06-15T00:00:00Z'
 ```

-The list of all predefined columns may be requested with the `SELECT *` syntax, except for queries with the `GROUP BY` clause and multiple-metric queries from the `atsd_series` table.
+The list of all predefined columns may be requested with the `SELECT *` syntax, except for aggregation queries with the `GROUP BY` clause.

 ```sql
 SELECT * FROM "mpstat.cpu_busy" WHERE datetime > current_minute LIMIT 1